JuliaLang/julia/doc/src/manual/strings.md

  false
  false
   true

+julia> s2 = "\xf7\xbf\xbf\xbf"
+"\U1fffff"

+julia> foreach(display, s2)
+'\U1fffff': Unicode U+1fffff (category In: Invalid, too high)
 ```

-We can see that first two code units in `s` form an overlong encoding of space character.
+We can see that the first two code units in the string `s` form an overlong encoding of
+space character.
 It is invalid, but is accepted in a string as a single character.
 The next two code units form a valid start of a three-byte UTF-8 sequence.
 However, the fifth
 code unit `\xe2` is not its valid continuation.
-Therefore code units 3 and 4 form a second
+Therefore code units 3 and 4 are also
-malformed character in this string.
-Similarly code unit 5 forms a malformed character because
+interpreted as malformed characters in this string.
+Similarly code unit 5 forms a malformed
-`|` is not a valid continuation.
+character because `|` is not a valid continuation to it.
+Finally the string `s2` contains
+one too high code point.

 Julia uses the UTF-8 encoding by default, and support for new encodings can be added by packages.
 For example, the [LegacyStrings.jl](https://github.com/JuliaArchive/LegacyStrings.jl) package